NoxNode/8_bit_cpu/README.md

 In order to open and run the 8 bit cpu, you need to have MML (MultiMedia Logic)
 	Download: http://www.softronix.com/logic.html
-Link that help understand how this thing works:
+Link that helps understand how this thing works:
 	https://www.youtube.com/watch?v=cNN_tTXABUA

 Instruction Set